 About one in 10 childbearing aged women suffer from Polycystic Ovarian Syndrome, or PCOS, which occurs when the body experiences an imbalance of reproductive hormones that can lead to cysts growth on your ovaries.
 An excessive and unexplained weight gain is one of the most common symptoms of this disorder, which is caused by a sluggish thyroid.
 Other symptoms included hair growth on the face and arms, acne, and an irregular menstrual cycle.
 Let your gynecologist know if you are experiencing these symptoms.

 Your illness may not be the trigger for your weight gain, but rather, your medication may the cause.
 This can be especially difficult, since these medications can give you relief from the other medical conditions you may have.
 Medication, such as steroids, beta blockers, and birth control pills can cause weight gain.
 Consult with your doctor to see if it’s possible to change your medication.

-Specializing and practicing obesity medicine, Dr. Pinto and Dr. Scheets have both helped patients with an unexplained and severe weight gain.
-To learn about Vive’s approach, pick up a copy of the Courier Post, where Monsignor Marucci talks about his successful weight loss with the help of Vive Medical Weight Loss and Aesthetics!
+Specializing and practicing obesity medicine, Dr. Pinto has both helped patients with an unexplained and severe weight gain.
+To learn about Vive’s approach, pick up a copy of the Courier Post, where Monsignor Marucci talks about his successful weight loss with the help of Vive Aesthetics and Wellness!